From Xojo Documentation

 g.ForeColor = RGB(100, 200, 255)

-This example uses the Clip method to define child Graphics items within the parent Canvas.
+This code uses the Clip method to define child Graphics items within the parent Canvas.
 The code is in the Paint event of a Canvas.
 The two clippings define regions at the top of the canvas and the DrawOval method draws object in each one.
 Notice that the first call tries to draw an oval that is wider than the region.
 It is truncated in the drawing.

 Dim myClip As Graphics = g.Clip(0, 0, 150, 15)